Avoid time traps at all costs! Being more productive will be much easier and less stressful if you know the time traps to avoid.

 Time management strategies abound, but so do time wasters.
 In fact, it’s easy to be sucked into time traps, which keep you from using your days effectively.
 I would like to share with you four-time management traps that I have observed with my consulting and coaching clients that I work with.
 I hope you’ll find this helpful as you seek to steer clear of these common hurdles!

-Avoid These 4 Time Management Traps In 2021
+Avoid These 4 Time Management Traps

 I believe there are 4-time traps for leaders to avoid in 2021 that will enhance their success!